 Any discussion on stock markets always revolves around two concepts: risk and return.
-In both instances, your financial goals as an investor are taken into consideration.
-For maximum returns, you need different investment strategies based on their risk analysis.
+In both instances, your financial goals as an investor are considered.
+You need different investment strategies based on their risk analysis for maximum returns.
 One of the best strategies is risk diversification.

 Before we examine the effect of diversification on portfolio risk, let’s first understand portfolio risk and return.